JacobHill60/Histogram-Processor-Java/README.md

 # Histogram-Processor-Java

-Homework assignment for my Object Oriented Programming course, This program allows you to open a jfilechooser, select an image, and add filters to the image.
+Homework assignment for my Object Oriented Programming course, This program allows you to:

+-Open a jfilechooser and select an image.
+-add a filter to the image.
+- Check the histogram frequency of the image